oplS17projects/MP3-Player/README.md

 ### Mayur Khatri @tensai66
-mp3 id3 parsing
+Getting directory and file path for mp3 id3 parsing, this includes the recursive functions to get list of id3 objects and parsing that data with filters to be used for the UI portion.

 ### Ryan Delosh @Liqueseous
+#### Milestone One
-- [ ] Milestone One - Add procedures for music manipulation that will later play a major role in UI development
+  Add procedures for music manipulation that will later play a major role in UI development
+#### Milestone Two
-- [ ] Milestone Two - Add UI components for previously mentioned procedures and create unit tests for data parsing features
+  Add UI components for previously mentioned procedures
+#### Public Presentation
-- [ ] Public Presentation - Implement Extra UI feature through collabarative effort
+  Implement Extra UI feature through collabarative effort